Many people were taught that strength looks like endurance.

 It is grounded.
 It is steady.
 It is intentional.

-In my own life, I had to unlearn the idea that pushing through was noble.
-I had to recognize that constantly overriding my needs was not resilience, it was survival mode.
+In my own life, I had to unlearn the idea that pushing through was something to be admired.
+I had to recognize that constantly overriding my own needs was not resilience, it was survival.

 Soft strength looks different.